What is accountability and what are the benefits?

 Four Layers of Accountability

-The best way to implement accountability in your life, career or business to attain the changes you are looking for is by using four layers.
+The best way to implement accountability in your life, career, or business to attain the changes you are looking for is by using four layers.
 Overlapping accountability layers allow us to create an environment where we do what we have to do even when we don’t want to.
-Consider this four layers of accountability, and how you could benefit from them.
+Consider these four layers of accountability, and how you could benefit from them.
 You don’t have to implement all and they are not in order.
 However, they are a proven framework to turn knowledge into action consistently:

 - Teacher & mentor – Find someone that challenges the status quo and that sets high expectations.
 It doesn’t have to be one-on-one, you have a great mentor/teacher in a group setting (remember school).
 Ideally, you have permitted this person to be tough on you, and You get motivated to show results

 - A team of people you respect – Become part of a group working towards similar goals.
 In this group, you will find people at your level or higher.
 Also, the environment should be one of mutual respect with a healthy competitive environment.
-You get motivated to get in the game.
+You get motivated to get into the game.

 - Buddy system – like in scuba diving, one person is responsible for the other and sink or swim together.
 Be cautious, about making your friend your buddy.
 You need someone that is in the ranks with you and will call it on you when you are missing the mark.
 NOTE: I have tried to make my husband my success partner, aka, buddy, and it never works.